KENT COUNTRY HOUSE

 Upstairs there is a large open plan snug which overlooks the double volume living room.
 Here the layout includes a classically inspired sofa and two large wingback chairs upholstered in a bold print ethnic fabric.
 This is the clients wine tasting room and the bespoke joinery includes eight top of the range wine cooler fridges which hold up to eight hundred bottles of perfectly chilled wines.
 Just off this space are the games room and the study, both tucked into the spaces under the mansard.
 The study has made use of full height joinery to hold the client’s collection of books as well as lockable filing.
 The interior designer wanted this room to include elements of vintage travel trunks, a nod to the client’s penchant for travel hence the leather and studded detail found on the long two-person desk made in the same timber as the book case.
 The walls are hung in a dark blue linen wall covering and the scene is completed with a classical arm chair upholstered in cream and blue plaid and a hair on hide run-up.
 The games room has a distinctly eclectic feel to it with its expansive leather deep buttoned sofa, drum tables and original artworks, comically translating original Soviet worker style posters into modern representations of Russian liberties.

 This floor also has a further two bedrooms, both distinctly different; one colourful and vibrant for the daughter and the other more masculine for the son.
 The son’s room has is fairly monochromatic utilising just one shade of midnight blue to offset the otherwise neutral palette.
-Here the designer has made full use of pattern and texture allowing the viewer to discover the room in time rather that giving it an instant visual impact.
+Here the luxury interior designer has made full use of pattern and texture allowing the viewer to discover the room in time rather that giving it an instant visual impact.